viaacode/saml-theme/README.md

 # saml-theme
 Custom look and feel for the viaa simplesamlphp idp

-# SAML v2 Meemoo theme
+## SimpleSamlPhp v2 : Custom meemoo theme

 Configure the new meemoo theme by following changes in /usr/local/idp-tst.hetarchief.be/simplesamlphp/config/config.php: